ksindi/implements/README.rst

         def fly(self):
             pass

-        def quack(self):
-            pass

-Using abstract base classes has the advantage of throwing an error early if a method is not implemented and having static analysis tools warn if two methods have different signatures.
-But it doesn't solve issues 2-4.
+Using abstract base classes has the advantage of throwing an error earlier on instantiation if a method is not implemented; also, there are static analysis tools that warn if two methods have different signatures.
+But it doesn't solve issues 2-4 and implements will throw an error even earlier in import.
 It also in my opinion doesn't look pythonic.

 Credit
 ------